maikolachi/overflowing-stacks/README.md

 This is an `iOS 13.2+` app that retrieves recently submitted questions from Stack Overflow that have an accepted answer and more than one answer.
 The past duration is set to 4 hours initially but can be changed by clicking on the top left navigation button.

+`Update:` Added SwiftUI target in the same project.

 - Using TDD (brief) and MVVM pattern
 - Generated the app using the iOS master-detail template so some boiler plate code may still be around
 - The master view retrieves a page at a time (50 questions), filters them and displays the relavent ones.